rebuschain/rebus.docs/index.md

 ### **Why Rebus?**

-Rebus as a **sovereign public blockchain** in the Cosmos ecosystem, aiming to provide an environment for the deployment of interoperable smart contracts.
+Rebus is a **sovereign public blockchain** in the Cosmos ecosystem, aiming to provide an environment for the deployment of interoperable smart contracts.
 The network serves as a **decentralized, permissionless & censorship resistant** avenue for developers to efficiently and securely launch smart contracts using standard framworks.

 ### **Inter Blockchain Communication (IBC) and Interchain Account (ICA)**